The best stylus for iPads and iPhones in 2023

 No pressure sensitivity

-The Logitech Crayon isn’t produced by Apple, but it is officially approved by them, and it shows in its superior build quality.
-Originally developed for schools and educators, it’s now available to the rest of us too.
-And it's a lot more affordable than the Apple Pencil.
+The Logitech Crayon isn’t produced by Apple, but it is available in the Apple Store – a tacit seal of approval that’s reflected in its superior build quality.
+Originally developed for schools and educators, the Crayon is now available to the rest of us.
+And it's a lot more affordable than the latest Apple Pencil.

 Compatible with: iPad Pro 12.9-inch (3rd generation and above), iPad Pro 11-inch (1st generation and above), iPad Air (4th and 5th generation), iPad (10th generation), iPad mini (6th generation)